KyuXCode/VoteVault/Documentation/Development.md

 cd ..
 cd vote-vault-frontend
 ```
-Start the docker container for the api.
+Start the docker container for the frontend.
 ```
 docker compose up --build
 ```